Yitzchak Zelig Morgenstern: Public activity

 Like his father he also supported the settlement of the Land of Israel, but he emphasized that the building of the land could only be according to the Torah.
 For this reason, he strongly opposed the secular Zionist movement.
-In 1924 he visited Eretz Israel together with a delegation from the Moetzes Gedolei HaTorah, which included Avraham Mordechai Alter (the Imrei Emes) of Gur, his brother-in-law Hanoch Tzvi of Bendin, and Yitzhak-Meir Levin.
+In 1924 he visited Eretz Israel together with a delegation from the Moetzes Gedolei HaTorah, which included Rav Avraham Mordechai Alter (the Imrei Emes) of Gur, his brother-in-law Rav Chanoch Tzvi Levin of Bendin, and Reb Yitzhak-Meir Levin.
 The delegation met with the High Commissioner Herbert Samuel and with the leaders of the Jewish community in Israel and tried to bring peace between Abraham Isaac Kook's circles and those of Yosef Chaim Sonnenfeld.
 During the visit, which lasted over six weeks, they toured the country's cities Jerusalem, Safed, Hebron, Tiberias and Tel Aviv, and met with Kotzk Hasidim who made aliyah to Israel on the orders of his father.
 Following the visit, he became even more fond of the Land of Israel and called on his followers to immigrate to Israel.
 He also tried to renew his father's activity and establish a colony of Sokolov Hasidim in Eretz Israel, but these plans were not implemented.
 Aharon Sursky presents the testimony of his disciple, Shimon Wasserzog, according to which he said in 1935 that it seems that from heaven, the great sages were misled in the Land of Israel, and God's will was that the land be built by non-observant Jews.

 His last years

 In the last ten years of his life he was sick with various illnesses.
 Shortly before the outbreak of World War II, he moved to the resort town of Otwock near Warsaw.
 In September 1939, the Germans entered Otwock and began to abuse the Jews.
 On Yom Kippur (September 23, 1939), his eldest son, who served as a rabbi in Vengrov, near Warsaw, was murdered after being abused by the Germans in the city square.

-Morgenstern passed away on the 3rd of Cheshvan 5700 (October 16, 1939).
+Morgenstern died on the 3rd of Cheshvan 5700 (October 16, 1939).
 His coffin was brought to Warsaw and he was buried in the city's Jewish cemetery.
 After his death, his son, Rabbi Binyamin Paltiel, was appointed his replacement, who was deported to Auschwitz in 1945, where he was murdered.